VoxelDance and DREIGEIST tackle 3D printed footwear tooling with material by BASF Forward AM

 • Finally, the shoe lasts were sliced using the software’s adaptive slicing abilities.
 The approach works to restore the shape of the sliced model with Z-axis compensation in mind, meaning it enhances the print speed of the build while maintaining part precision.

-△a video of how this shoe last is processed with the entire workflow of 3D printing data preparation done by Voxeldance Additive before actual printing.
+△a video of how this shoe last is processed with the entire workflow of 3D printing data preparation done by VoxelDance Additive before actual printing.